llafuente/language-spec/control-flow.md

   v.x = 100
 }

-#assert list[0].x == 100 // 100, because we copy the pointer and modify the target memory
+#assert list[0].x == 100 // 100, because we copied the pointer but modify the target memory

 foreach k,v in list {
   list.clear_pop()
   #assert v.x == 0 // v is "safe" but logically, shouldn't be used as the array is empty
+  // list[k] will give a runtime error because it's empty.
 }

 #assert list.length == 0